kafaite24/Data-Analysis--Investigating-a-dataset-no-show-medical-appointments-/README.md

 **Note:** Predictive analytics is out of scope of this project.

-This project was done as part of the Udacity's Data Analyst Nanodegree certification.

 For details see the attached Jupyter Notebook (.ipynb file) or HTML file.

 ## Dataset